 For clay courts, they are always red because of the clay material used to construct them.

 Some venues have tried experimenting with other colours such as at the Madrid Open which used blue clay in 2012, but some of the top players really objected to this, and it swiftly returned back to red the year after.

 Hard courts used to adopt red and green colours too, maybe as a way to acknowledge the traditional colours of the other tennis court surfaces, but as you may have noticed both the US Open and Australian Open have switched to blue.

 There are essentially two reasons for this..

-Tennis balls are a bright yellow/green colour and although they are quite easy to see, it’s even easier when the background colour provides a good contrast.
+Tennis balls are a bright yellow/green color and although they are quite easy to see, it’s even easier when the background color provides a good contrast.